Is there any domain from which you are looking for applications?

 When will the fellowship program begin?

-The first cohort will begin it’s journey with a 21-day residential training towards the end of August.
+The first cohort will begin it’s journey with a 2-week residential training in the beginning of August.

 Is there a calendar for the entire fellowship period?